skrey/yellow-extensions/source/help/README.md

 ## How to improve the help

 If you want to edit the help in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit), you can do this on your website at `http://website/edit/help/`.
 If you want to edit the help on your computer, have a look inside your `content/9-help` folder.
 Here are some tips.
 Keep the file names unchanged, edit only the title and content of pages.
 Look at the help from the user's perspective.
-Check that it is helpful to the user and give many practical examples.
+Check that it is helpful to the user and give practical examples.

 ## Installation